Timeline of crimes involving the Order of Nine Angles: 2022

 In Sweden NRM affiliate and ONA adherent Alexander Andersson has been arrested and charged with "aggravated rape against children" and he is suspected of offenses against 15 girls between the ages of 4 and 14.
 He is also accused of possessing 12 hours of child sexual abuse material.

-In September 2022, 764 member William JohnScott Tulko was arrested for possessing child sexual abuse material.
-He described himself in Discord as "Unfathomably based father with a rape loving daughter."
+Andersson was convicted in 2023 of aggravated rape of children, rape of children, sexual abuse of children and a large number of cases of gross exploitation of children to twelve years in prison.

 2023

-A German man suspected of killing his family is suspected of being a member of the ONA.
-A girlfriend of Atomwaffen Division's founder Brandon Russell, Sarah Beth Clendaniel, has been charged with planning attacks on electric substations in the Baltimore area.
-Clendaniel is an ONA member according to her social media posts.
-In 2023 ONA and 764 member Vincent Charlton of Gateshead pleaded guilty to multiple terror offenses and had allegedly planned bombing a school.
-He was sentenced to two years and four months in prison.
-764 member Cameron Finnigan of Denne Park has been charged with terror offenses for planning attacks on homeless people.

-Angel Almeida, a 22-year-old ONA member from Queens, has been charged with sexual exploitation of minors and possession of child sexual abuse material, among other alleged crimes.
+Angel Almeida, a 22-year-old ONA adherent from Queens, has been charged with sexual exploitation of minors and possession of child sexual abuse material, among other alleged crimes.
 Almeida coerced two minors into partaking in sexual activities to create child sexual abuse material, according to the Department of Justice.
 He allegedly sold child sexual abuse material to fund distribution of ONA material.
 Luca Benincasa was sentenced to nine years and three months at Winchester Crown Court in January 2023.
 He had instructions on bomb making and was a recruiter and "prominent member" of the Feuerkrieg Division and ONA.
 He pleaded guilty to terrorism offences and possession of child sexual abuse material.
 In June 2023, Vaughan pleaded guilty to new charges for his production of child sexual abuse material.

-According to law enforcement documents acquired by the Guardian, the nexion 764 alone is suspected of having abused hundreds of children.
-The FBI arrested Kalana Limkin in early December 2023 and he has been charged with possession of child sexual abuse material and sexually abusing minors.
-He had also forced young girls to carve his name on their bodies.
-Limkin is the alleged leader of 764 offshoot "Cultist".